catenax-ng/tx-managed-identity-wallets/docs/ExternalAcapySetupOnUbuntuWithStaticIP.md

 - To delete all containers with the database run `docker-compose down -v`

 ## The Goal and Usage of the Agent
-This separate ACA-Py agent can be used to test the external communication and credential exchange with the managed wallets in the [Managed-Identity-Wallet](https://github.com/eclipse-tractusx/managed-identity-wallets).
+This separate ACA-Py agent can be used to test the external connections and credential exchanges with the managed wallets in the [Managed-Identity-Wallet](https://github.com/eclipse-tractusx/managed-identity-wallets).
 - To interact with the agent you can use
   * either the postman collection `./dev-containers/postman/Test-Acapy-SelfManagedWallet-Or-ExternalWallet.postman_collection` after modifying the URLs and apikey.
   * Or using the provided swagger doc `https://mydomain.example.com/api/doc/` after replacing `https://mydomain.example.com/api/doc/` with your subdomain